tslocke/hobo/doc/manual/viewhints.markdown

 {.ruby}

-The a collection of the user's recipes will be added to the main content of `users/show`.
+The collection of the user's recipes will be added to the main content of `users/show`.

 You can declare additional child relationships.
 The order is significant, with the first in the list being the "primary collection".
 For example: